elementor/elementor-developers-docs/src/managers/registering-finder-categories.md

 # Registering Finder Categories

 When you create new [finder categories](/finder/) you must register them.
-This is done by hooking to the `elementor/finder/categories/init` action hook.
+This is done by hooking to the registration hook in the finder manager and passing a new finder category instance.

 ## Registering New Finder Categories